Valid Inference when Testing Violations of Parallel Trends for Difference-in-Differences: Introduction

 The difference-in-differences (DID) research design is a widely popular identification strategy that allows researchers to estimate causal effects in the presence of unmeasured confounding, i.e. selection on unobservables.
 This identification strategy, however, crucially relies on a \textit{parallel trends} assumption: the counterfactual time-trend in the treatment group had it not received treatment is assumed to be the same as the time-trend in the control group.

 While this parallel trends assumption is counterfactual and cannot be tested directly, researchers often have access to multiple pre-treatment time-periods.
-When this is the case, it is common practice to test whether trends in the treatment- and control group are parallel in the periods leading up to treatment \citep{angrist_mostly_2009,gallagher_learning_2014, markevich_economic_2018}.
+When this is the case, it is common practice to test whether trends in the treatment- and control group are parallel in the periods leading up to treatment \citep{angrist_mostly_2009,gallagher_learning_2014, markevich_economic_2018,egami_using_2023}.
 If the preliminary tests yield evidence of violations of the parallel trends in the pre-treatment period, researchers may doubt the plausibility of the parallel trends assumption in the post-treatment period.
 On the other hand, preliminary tests which do not yield evidence of pre-treatment parallel trends violations may give credence to the parallel trends assumption in the post-treatment period.

 However, a recent literature has cautioned researchers against the use of preliminary tests for violations of parallel trends in pre-treatment periods.
-One strand of the literature has shown that conventional preliminary tests will have adverse effects on conventional methods for point estimation and inference, i.e. low power, bias, and severe undercoverage \citep{freyaldenhoven_pre-event_2019,bilinski_nothing_2020,kahn-lang_promise_2020,roth_pretest_2022}.
-A second strand of the literature forgoes preliminary testing altogether and advocates for a partial identification approach which relies on the extrapoltion of pre-treatment violations to the post-treatment period \citep{manski_how_2018, rambachan_more_2023}.
-While we agree with the statistical shortcomings of conventional preliminary tests identified by this literature, we worry that applied researchers may misinterpret this caution to mean that preliminary testing ought to be generally avoided when using the DID research design.
+Recent literature has shown that conventional preliminary tests will have adverse effects on conventional statistical methods for estimation and inference, e.g. low power, bias, and severe undercoverage \citep{freyaldenhoven_pre-event_2019,bilinski_nothing_2020,kahn-lang_promise_2020,roth_pretest_2022}.
+This presents an issue for applied researchers: while preliminary tests are intuitive from an empirical perspective, conventional methods suffer from statistical deficiencies which make them unattractive.

-In this paper, we argue that preliminary tests can{\textemdash}and should{\textemdash} play a more central role when researchers seek to employ DID as an identification strategy.
-This position aligns both with empirical intuition and applied practice.
-Indeed, in the presence of severely non-parallel pre-treatment trends, researchers may doubt the plausibility of parallel trends in the post-treatment period{\textemdash}leaving any DID-analysis unjustified.
-Relatively parallel pre-treatment trends, however, may lend credence to more-or-less parallel trends in the post-treatment period.

-Of course, the observable pre-treatment trends are not necessarily similar to or indicative of the counterfactual post-treatment trends: so what is the basis for this judgment of the post-treatment violations based on the pre-treatment period?
-In such cases, we argue that the researcher is implicitly making some type of \emph{conditional extrapolation assumption}; that is, extrapolation of the violation of parallel trends from the pre- to the post-treatment period is warranted only under certain conditions.
-It is for the evaluation of these conditions that a preliminary test is needed.
-The exact implementation of the preliminary test should depend on the particular specification of the conditions for extrapolation.